martarey-benito/vmaf_video_quality/README.md

 The goal of this script is calculating the VMAF score for a given video pair.
 VMAF score is an indicator of the visual quality of an encoded video.

-It helps to measure the encoding templates, and therefore have a baseline to drive encoding changes.
+It helps to measure how encoding set up is performing, and drive encoding changes, if needed.

-The script expects the videos, original and encoded version,  to be in an s3 bucket.
+The script expects video files, original and encoded versions, to be in an s3 bucket.

-## Usage
+## How to Use it

 1) Create a file named `comparing_files.csv` at the root of the project.
    The file follows below format: